ipmctl utility has many options. A complete list of commands can be shown by executing

 -verbose flag, which is helpful for debugging.

 A video recorded by Lenovo shows How to use ipmctl commands to monitor Intel® Optane™ DC Persistent Memory Module health status on Microsoft Windows.
-It provides an introduction for using ipmctl.
+It provides an introduction to using ipmctl.
 The commands are the same on Linux.